Constellation taking over Modelo beer importer

 The maker of Robert Mondavi and Ravenswood wines also said it plans to buy the Mark West pinot noir wine brand for $160 million.

-Constellation said it had fully committed bridge financing in place to complete the purchase of Crown and expects the deal to boost its earnings and cash flow.
+Constellation said it had fully-committed bridge financing in place to complete the Crown Imports acquisition, and expects the deal to boost its ongoing diluted earnings per share and free cash flow.

-AB InBev will have the right, but not the obligation, to exercise a call option for 100 percent of Crown every 10 years at a multiple of 13 times Crown's operating earnings, guaranteeing Constellation a minimum payment for the business.
+The agreement gives AB InBev the right, but not the obligation, to exercise a call option for 100 percent of Crown every 10 years at a multiple of 13 times Crown's operating earnings from the Modelo brands.

 EARNINGS POTENTIAL

-Stifel Nicolaus analyst Mark Swartzberg upgraded his stock rating on Constellation shares to "buy" on the news, saying the beers' large market position and growth trajectory should give Constellation a higher trading multiple.
+Constellation said it earned $72 million in its fiscal first quarter, ended May 31, down from $74.5 million a year earlier.
+On a per-share basis, earnings rose to 38 cents from 35 cents a year earlier, when there were more shares outstanding.

-Excluding one-time items, Constellation earned 40 cents per share in its just-ended fiscal first quarter.
+Excluding one-time items, Constellation earned 40 cents per share.
 On that basis, analysts on average were expecting 39 cents, according to Thomson Reuters I/B/E/S.

 Net sales slipped to $634.8 million from $635.3 million.

 Crown Imports contributed $215 million in equity earnings to the company in fiscal 2012, Constellation said in a statement.
-In an interview, CEO Sands said owning the whole business will improve his company's earnings potential moving forward.
+In an interview, Chief Executive Rob Sands said owning the whole business will improve his company's earnings potential moving forward.

+The company also suspended its current share buyback program as it pays down debt from the deal.

 The deal is expected to close during the first quarter of 2013, which is the last quarter of Constellation's fiscal year.
 That is why Constellation did not update its earnings outlook, but said it still expects 2013 earnings of $1.93 to $2.03 per share, excluding one-time items.

-(Reporting by Martinne Geller in New York; Additional reporting by Balaji Sridharan in Bangalore; Editing by Jane Merriman, Jeffrey Benkoe, John Wallace and Jan Paschal)
+(Reporting by Martinne Geller in New York; Additional reporting by Balaji Sridharan in Bangalore; editing by Jane Merriman, Jeffrey Benkoe and John Wallace)